4 min read | 30 November, 2017 By Rachael Down

 Generally, they have the right to carry out the work themselves but are limited when sub-contracting the work to someone else.

-Typically workers include casual workers, zero-hour contract workers, agency workers, freelancers and seasonal workers.
+Typically, workers include casual workers, zero-hours contract workers, agency workers, freelancers and seasonal workers.

 The rights that workers are entitled to include: